DeanMauro/UiPathRED/README.md

 NodeRED packaged with UiPath Orchestrator nodes

 ## To Install:
-Double-click or run Install.cmd
+Run Install.cmd as Administrator

 ## To Run Node-RED:
-Double-click or run Run.lnk
+Double-click or run Run.cmd

 ### Notes:
 The following will be installed in addition to Node-RED: